Helsinki-NLP/OPUS-ingest/README.md

 ## Documentation ##

-* finding and downloading data
+* finding and downloading data from OPUS
 * web interfaces
 * contributing
 * F.A.Q.'s